Dacid99/Emailkasten/docs/source/rst/api-instructions.rst

     api-schema

+The API version of the django-allauth user management is not documented in this schema.
+Please refer to `its own OpenAPI schema <https://django-allauth.readthedocs.io/en/latest/headless/openapi-specification/>`_ for full information.
+Replace ``_allauth`` in their URLs with ``api/auth`` to map it to the Emailkasten endpoints.

 Authentication
 --------------

-To authenticate via the API you have 3 options:
+To authenticate via the API you have 4 options:

 - Basic auth: Authenticate directly at every endpoint with your credentials